UK wins Brexit transition deal in return for Irish vow

 However, Barnier warned: “A decisive step remains a step; we are not at the end of the road and there still remains a lot of work to be done, including on Ireland and Northern Ireland.”

-The pound rose as much as 1% against the dollar to $1.4088, its strongest since 16 February.
+The pound rose as much as one percent against the dollar to $1.4088 GBP=D3, its strongest since 16 February.

 TRADE BENEFITS